Sash window draught-proofing reduces cold draughts. Keep your home slightly warmer and energy-efficient

-Original timber sash windows are still primarily single glazed and do not have any weather strips, draught excluders or rubber seals.
-They can let lots of heat out and the cold air from outside in.
-Draughty windows also rattle when it is windy and, combined with other factors, can cause condensation issues.
+Original timber sash windows are still primarily single-glazed and do not have any weather strips, draught excluders or rubber seals.

-Original sash windows often have gaps between the moving upper and lower sashes and the frame, making the period property draughty.
+Original sash windows frequently exhibit gaps between the moving upper and lower sashes and the frame, which can result in a draughty period property.

-Let’s look at sash window draught-proofing and how this sash window service, together with restoration and double glazing retrofitting, can improve the efficiency of your original wooden windows and reduce heating costs.
+Now, let’s explore sash window draft-proofing and discover how this particular service, in conjunction with restoration and double glazing retrofitting, can enhance the efficiency of your original wooden windows and ultimately lower your heating expenses.

-After the sashes are removed from the frame, grooves are cut.
-Next, a draught proof brush pile carrier is installed, followed by a new parting bead.
-The staff bead is replaced, and a draught proof strip is installed to the top and bottom rail and the meeting rail.
+Once the sashes are removed from the frame, grooves are carefully cut into the appropriate areas.
+Following this, a draft-proof brush pile carrier is installed, and a new parting bead is installed.
+The staff bead is then replaced, and draft-proof strips are added to the top and bottom rails and the meeting rail.

-The adjustments and draught excluder are discrete and hidden from view (unless one of the sashes is open) and will not detract from the classic appearance of traditional sash windows.
+These adjustments and draft excluders are discreet and concealed from view (unless one of the sashes is open), ensuring that they do not detract from the timeless appearance of traditional sash windows.

 Window draught-proofing system